Aakriti-1-1/Theatre-Management-System/README.md

 # Theatre-Management-System
-this is a website created to design a system of theatre management with various features such as adding new movies and showing all the movies in the theatre.
+This is a website created to design a system of theatre management with various features such as adding new movies and showing all the movies in the theatre.